pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines-5160.md

 ```

 [note]
 Only an administrator can set which block device should be used as the boot disk and only a physical block device can be set as as the boot disk.
-This operation should be done before a machine is acquired or the storage layout will be applied to the previous boot disk.
+This operation should be done before a machine is allocated or the storage layout will be applied to the previous boot disk.
 [/note]

 <a href="#heading--how-to-manage-partitions"><h3 id="heading--how-to-manage-partitions">How to manage partitions</h3></a>